 3) Do check the screen for blinking

-Shooting and shooting is OK for one or two people, but in a larger group it can be hit and miss and you may miss that one photo where everyone has their eyes open.
-I used to think “Hey, its digital.
+Shooting and shooting is okay for one or two people, but in a larger group it can be hit and miss and you may miss that one photo where everyone has their eyes open.
+I used to think “Hey, it’s digital.
 I’ll use the rapid fire method and surely I’ll get one right.”
-After a few sessions of transplanting eyes from one photo to another in Photoshop, I’ve changed my methods.
+After a few sessions of transplanting eyes from one photo to another in Photoshop, I’ve changed my method.
 You can get away with a weak smile but if someone looks like they are sleeping or on drugs in their first family portrait in 10 years, the customer may not be too happy.
 With experience you learn to quickly scan across everyone’s eyes in an instant.

 4) Try and be funny to get some genuine smiles